CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Diagnostics/BB_Eclipse_OpenSOVD.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+The automotive industry is transitioning from legacy UDS-based diagnostics to service-oriented architectures.
+An open source SOVD (ISO 17978) implementation ensures interoperability across OEMs and tool vendors, reduces proprietary lock-in, and accelerates adoption of modern vehicle diagnostics.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system